 My Timology System

 Here are the key points of the “time management” aspect of my own Timology system, which takes the bits which are the best for me from Daniel Gold, David Allen, braintoniq (TSW) and others, then I add my own slant.

 I use three Evernote notebooks – To-do, Filing, and Completed.

 To manage your tasks in Timology you need fewer than 20 tags +1 for each active project you have going on.

-For these topics I find those tags useful: but, whenever I can, I try to get by without tagging notes, even if that means adding an extra word or two, or an appropriate acronym or synonym when I create a note.
+Aside from that, I have as many tags as I need.
+Whenever I can, I get by without tagging notes, because Evernote’s search feature is so good.
+This might sometimes mean adding an extra word or two, or an appropriate acronym or synonym when I create a note to facilitate that search.

 The whole point of GTD+EN is to manage your tasks, or To-dos, efficiently.
 I create one note for each task.

 Projects are a combination of tasks.
-GTD+EN shares David Allen’s definition of a project as being anything with more than one task.
+Timology shares David Allen’s definition of a project as being anything with more than one task.
 You shouldn’t take this to ridiculous extremes, but it does mean that something like: the “buy a new laptop” item I mentioned earlier will go on your project list and not your task list if it actually consists of;

 - determine my laptop budget